justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 I remember how she gaped at me then, disbelieving but not daunted.
 She said brightly that perhaps our big ‘M’ would last for even longer.
 After all, it began with more than twice as many counters as the five in the r-pentomino.
 Why should it not last twice as long?
 She gave me another challenging grin, as if to say that she thought she could outlast me.
 Mariam always relished a challenge.

-We were evenly matched, our candy hoards the same size (if whoever counted remembered to include the two Smarties Mariam popped into her mouth after winning them).
+We were evenly matched, our candy hoards the same size (if whoever counted remembered to include the two candies Mariam popped into her mouth after winning them).
 But from the twenty-sixth step, I pulled ahead, finishing every step before Mariam.

 Six steps later, Mariam noticed something.